-- Describe the seven steps involved in cloning the β-globin gene into a plasmid.
+- Describe the seven steps involved in cloning the insulin gene into a plasmid.

-- How are untransformed host cells eliminated in the cloning experiment?
+- How are bacterial cells that were not transformed eliminated in the cloning experiment?

 - How can blue-white screening be used to identify recombinant DNA molecules that contain an insert?

-- How can you identify the recombinant DNA molecule that contains the β-globin insert?
+- How can you identify the recombinant DNA molecule that contains the insulin insert?